Table of Contents

 They foster connections as locals engage in conversations with store owners, stay informed about community news, and even lend and borrow everyday items on occasion.

-hash-markThe History of Bodegas in New York City
+Bodega Stores in New York City History

 In the early 20th century, Puerto Rican and Cuban immigrants who moved to the city opened up some of New York City’s first bodegas.
 These immigrants established small grocery stores in their local communities to fulfill essential needs.